 7.3.5.5.1 Location acquisition response over LI_XLA

-The LARF shall populate the LocationResponseDetails field in the LocationAcquisitionResponse message as specified in clause 5.11.2.3.
+The LARF shall populate the LocationResponseDetails fields in the LocationAcquisitionResponse message as specified in clause 5.11.2.3.

 7.3.5.5.2 Location acquisition response over LI_HILA

-On receiving a LocationAcquisitionResponse message containing a LocationResponseDetails field, the LAF shall return the results to the LEA over the LI_HILA interface.
+On receiving a LocationAcquisitionResponse message containing LocationResponseDetails fields, the LAF shall return the results to the LEA over the LI_HILA interface.
 The LI_HILA response is represented as XML following the LocationResponseDetails type definition (see Annex I) as described in clause 5.11.2.3.

 Table 7.3.5.5.2-1: Void